maulikchevli/frozen-lexpert/README.md

-# Big, Bright, or Invisible: A Frozen-Feature Benchmark of 3D CT Foundation Models
+# Evaluating the Raw Representational Power of 3D CT Foundation Models

 Companion code for the paper (anonymous submission).
 It reproduces the **frozen-encoder readouts** on the two **public** datasets used in the paper: